 The charge points aren't free to use.
 The cost reflects the cost of the electricity supplied, as well as the cost of maintaining the charge point network and providing the service.

-The charge point locations were decided in 2018/19 and aim to provide EV charging in both our town centre and principal towns.
+The charge point locations were decided in 2018/19 and aim to provide electric vehicle charging in both our town centre and principal towns.

-Yes.
 We're committed to ensuring charging equipment in Barnsley meets the needs of residents and visitors.

 We already have plans to deliver more rapid and fast charging in the town centre.
 We'll also be building a project to install further charge points across the borough using available government grant funding.

-How have the charge points been paid for?
+How the charge points were paid for

-The charge points have been partly funded through capital investment and partly funded through the Office for Zero Emission Vehicles (OZEV) On-Street Residential Charge point Scheme (ORCS).
+The charge points have been partly funded through capital investment and partly funded through the Office for Zero Emission Vehicles (OZEV) on-street residential charge point scheme (ORCS).
 They provide funding for charge points for those residents who don't have access to off-street parking and are unable to charge their vehicles at home.